motorcycle 101 guides

 For the written portion of the Idaho motorcycle license test, you will be required to pay a fee of $3.
 You will have to answer 25 multiple-choice questions based on the chapters you read about motorcycle equipment, riding conduct, etc. in the Idaho Motorcycle Rider’s Manual.
 You will have to get at least 20 questions or 80% of the written test correct for you to pass.

-The evaluator will grade you based on how well you can pull off normal and quick stops, maintain balance while initiating turns and swerves, following the correct paths laid out on the course, and moving at an appropriate speed when maneuvering.
+The evaluator will grade you based on how well you can pull off normal and quick stops, maintain balance while initiating turns and swerves, follow the correct paths laid out on the course, and move at an appropriate speed when maneuvering.

 You risk failing the motorcycle skills test if you do not have good posture and cannot stay focused while operating your vehicle.
 This also applies if you suddenly pause while in the middle of executing a maneuver when you are not supposed to.